hbQuest/Ethical_Hacking/gaining-access-to-computers.md

 ### <span style = "color: #569cd6">Spoofing Emails - Setting Up an SMTP Server</span>

 ### **The Big Picture: The Delivery Problem**
 You have spent the last few lectures building a sophisticated "digital weapon" (the Trojan).
 However, a weapon is useless if it sits on your own computer.
 You need a way to get it onto the victim's machine *and* convince them to open it.
+**SMTP Server**: Simple Mail Transfer Protocol Server

 The instructor introduces **Email Spoofing** as the solution.
 This is a form of Social Engineering where you pretend to be someone the victim trusts.